cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

 ### Error reporting
 We log errors and exceptions (both caught and uncaught) to our [Sentry instance](https://sentry.calitp.org/) via the [Python SDK for Sentry](https://github.com/getsentry/sentry-python).
 Common problems include:
-* Failure to connect to redis following a node upgrade; this is typicall fixed by [restarting the archiver](#restarting-the-archiver).
+* Failure to connect to redis following a node upgrade; this is typically fixed by [restarting the archiver](#restarting-the-archiver).
 * RTFetchException, a custom class specific to failures during feed download; these can be provider-side (i.e. the agency/vendor) or consumer-side (i.e. us) and are usually fixed (if possible) by [changing download configurations](#fixing-download-configurations).
 Common examples (and HTTP error code if relevant) include:
   * Missing or invalid authentication (401/403)
   * Changed URLs (404)